TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 Metal–Oxide–Semiconductor Field-Effect Transistors (MOSFETs) offer faster switching and higher input impedance, making them ideal for high-frequency induction heater designs where rapid gate control and low switching losses are essential [21].
 Their voltage-driven operation simplifies gate driving, and their low on-resistance (Rds(on)) contributes to high efficiency in lower-voltage applications.
 MOSFETs, however, suffer from increased conduction losses at high voltages due to their rising Rds(on) and are more sensitive to overvoltage stress, thermal variation, and gate overdrive.
 This necessitates careful protection and thermal management [22].
 While silicon MOSFETs dominate in lower voltage ranges, wide-bandgap devices such as silicon carbide (SiC) or gallium nitride (GaN) transistors extend the switching frequency range and improve efficiency, albeit at higher cost [21].

 By contrast, Bipolar Junction Transistors (BJTs), though once popular, are now less favored for modern induction heating systems due to their slow switching and complex base drive requirements.
 BJTs require significant base current drive, reducing system efficiency and complicating circuit design [23].
 They also exhibit longer storage times during saturation and are more prone to thermal instability and current hogging when used in parallel configurations [24].
-Nonetheless, BJTs offer ruggedness and low saturation voltage under certain conditions, making them suitable for low-cost, lower-frequency systems where simplicity and robustness are prioritized [25].
+Nonetheless, BJTs offer ruggedness and low saturation voltage under certain conditions, making them suitable for low-cost and lower-frequency systems where simplicity and robustness are prioritized [25].
 Overall, IGBTs provide the best compromise for high-power applications, MOSFETs excel in high-frequency designs, and BJTs remain viable only for basic or legacy systems with limited frequency demands.

 Insulated Gate Bipolar Transistors (IGBTs) are chosen for the induction heater power board due to their superior performance in medium-to-high power applications, where both high voltage and current handling are required.
 They provide a strong balance between conduction efficiency and switching losses, offering reliable operation at moderate frequencies typical of induction heating systems.
 Additionally, IGBTs exhibit robust thermal characteristics, high ruggedness under transient conditions, and a favorable cost-to-performance ratio compared to MOSFETs or BJTs.
 These characteristics make them the optimal choice for achieving efficient energy transfer, stable operation, and long-term durability in induction heating environments.